mcd500/teep-device/docs/overview_of_teep-device.md

 The HELLO-TEEP-TA is a sample TA application which prints "Hello TEEP from TEE!".
 This sample TA is executed after the successful build of target client applications (App-keystone / App-optee / App-sgx).
 The HELLO-TEEP-TA itself is not part of the TEEP Architecture design.
 It is for purely demonstration and debugging purposes of the TEE-Broker-App, TEEP-Agent-TA and the TAM.

-In the real scenario the HELLO-TEEP-TA will have features of Payment Application, DRM for video playback, OTA capability, serial code of enhancing feature of the hardware or stopping the entire activity of the device when the drones or power plants falls into the unintended parties.
+In the real scenario, the HELLO-TEEP-TA will have features of Payment Application, DRM for video playback, OTA capability, serial code of enhancing features of the hardware or stopping the entire activity of the device when the drones or power plants fall into the unintended parties.

 Following are the pairs needed for execution on all three TEEs.